Supervisor Development Program (SDP)

 How It Is Delivered

 The format flexes to your operation.
-It runs as a focused half-day, a full-day workshop, a multi-day intensive for a new-supervisor batch, or a series of shorter modules spread across the crucial first months in the role — and it works especially well as an ongoing rhythm, run every time a fresh set of operators is promoted to supervisor.
-For 20 to 40 participants it is organised into small batches so every supervisor practises, not just watches.
-Because so many first-line leaders are promoted from the floor, it is delivered comfortably in English, Hindi and Marathi, or a natural mix.
+It runs as a focused half-day, a full-day workshop, a two-day intensive for a new-supervisor batch, or a series of shorter modules spread across the crucial first months in the role — and it works especially well as an ongoing rhythm, run every time a fresh set of operators is promoted to supervisor.
+For twenty to forty participants it is organised into small batches so every supervisor practises, not just watches.
+Because so many first-line leaders are promoted straight from the floor, it is delivered comfortably in Marathi, Hindi and English, or a natural mix.
 The exact depth, duration and cadence are shaped with you in the design call.

 Formats That Fit Your Calendar